lmc-eu/matej-client-php/README.md

     ->send();
 ```

-See below for examples of building request for each endpoint.
+See further below for examples of building request for each endpoint.

-To **process the response**:
+### Processing the response

+Once `$response` is filled with data from Matej (as in example above), you can now work with the response like this:

 ```php
 echo 'Number of commands: ' . $response->getNumberOfCommands() . "\n";